IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 How do you create a template?

 #.
-Navigate to your Dataverse collection, click on the Edit Dataverse button and select Dataset Templates.
+Navigate to your Dataverse collection, click on the "Edit" button and select Dataset Templates.
 #.
 Once you have clicked on Dataset Templates, you will be brought to the Dataset Templates page.
 On this page, you can 1) decide to use the dataset templates from your parent Dataverse collection 2) create a new dataset template or 3) do both.
 #.
 Click on the Create Dataset Template to get started.
 You will see that the template is the same as the create dataset page with an additional field at the top of the page to add a name for the template.
 #.
 To add custom instructions, click on ''(None - click to add)'' and enter the instructions you wish users to see.
 If you wish to edit existing instructions, click on them to make the text editable.